 Amon, Joseph J. “COVID-19 and Detention: Respecting Human Rights.”
 Health and Human Rights, vol. 22, no. 1, 2020, pp. 367–370.
 JSTOR, www.jstor.org/stable/26923507.
 Accessed 30 Apr.
 2021.

 This article appears in the Health and Human Rights journal, a peer-reviewed public health journal, and written by a Senior Editor and Director of Global Health and Clinical Professor in the Department of Community Health and Prevention at the Drexel Dornsife School of Public Health.
 It details the inherent close quarters of detention facilities and the declining health and sanitary conditions of such facilities, while providing simple solutions as first steps.
 Although the article was originally published at the beginning of the COVID-19 outbreak in the US, it provides an important snapshot of how lack of action early during the pandemic facilitated transmission within a facility and between the community it resides in.
+Perhaps the design and over-crowding of these facilities need to be interrogated: Interrogate the structure; both the physical design and the political/economy structure of prisons; the power dynamics.

 Link: COVID-19 and Detention: Respecting Human Rights